SteCiu01/Power-Platform-Workspace-One-Click-Setup/README.md

 restrictions.
 It calls the `.ps1` with `-ExecutionPolicy Bypass` so the script runs regardless of your organisation's policy settings.

-The script is **idempotent** — if you run it against an existing folder, it skips files that already exist and only fills in what's missing.
+The script supports **update mode** — if you run it against an existing folder, it overrides all installation-managed files (agent definition, configs, skills) with the latest versions while leaving your solutions, environment folders, and personal files completely untouched.

 ---